SMCCoder/SMCCoder.github.io/README.md

-# SMCCoder's Blog
+# Sofie Christie's blog

 This is a developing blog about my contributions on Github and other coding projects.